 So, you have been working on your brand for some time now.
 Competitors know you.
 Consumers know you.
-Is that enough?
+Do you think that’s enough?

 Unfortunately, it’s not.
 Brands come and go.
-To stay alive for the long haul, you need to inspire consumer trust.
+To stay alive for the long haul, you need to build trust on social media.

-A global survey conducted earlier this year by PwC found that trust in a brand has a strong influence on where consumers decide to shop.
+A global survey conducted by PwC found that trust in a brand strongly influences where consumers decide to shop.
 35% of respondents said ‘trust in brand’ was among the top three reasons influencing their decision to shop at a particular retailer, while 14% said brand trust was their main influence after price.

-What’s more, the results of the same study also suggest that opinions on social media, posted by friends and strangers alike, have more influence on purchase decisions than factors within the control of retailers - like advertising and pricing.
+Moreover, the same study’s results also suggest that opinions on social media, posted by friends and strangers alike, have more influence on purchase decisions than factors within the control of retailers – like advertising and pricing.

 Evidently, social media is the place to build trust.
 To help you cultivate a brand that goes the distance, here are ten ways to build brand trust on social media.

 Assuming you already have your social media platforms all set up, the first thing you need to do is provide quality content that is of value to your visitors.
-This offers staying power, both with regard to how long visitors stay on your website and how much they engage on social media.
-It also helps establish a loyal following that will keep coming back for more.
+This impacts how long visitors stay on your website and how much they engage with you on social media.
+It also helps establish a loyal following which keeps them coming back for more.

 To become an authority in your industry and provide content that will be appealing to your target audience, you should: